-Hawaii skydiving crash victims included young couple, sailor
+Hawaii skydiving crash victims remembered by friends, family

 HONOLULU (AP) — All 11 people on board a skydiving plane died when it crashed and burned at a small airfield north of Honolulu last week.
 It was the worst civilian aviation accident in the U.S. since 2011.

-The Honolulu Medical Examiner’s office has identified seven of victims, including a young couple from Colorado celebrating their first wedding anniversary, several skydiving instructors and a Navy sailor.
-Family members have confirmed the deaths of two others.
+The Honolulu Medical Examiner’s office has identified nine victims, including a young couple from Colorado celebrating their first wedding anniversary, several skydiving instructors and a Navy sailor.
+Two victims have not yet been officially identified, including the pilot.

 JOSHUA DRABLOS